Where to stay on the Big Island of Hawaii in 2023

 Best resorts in Waikoloa and the South Kohala district

 You’ll find plenty of luxury resorts along the Kohala coast.
 Some of those are massive, like the Hilton Waikoloa Village.
-If you like a theme-park like atmosphere with plenty of pools and restaurants to choose from then this is where you want to be staying at on the Big Island with kids.
-We visited the hotel just get an idea of its size.
+If you like a theme-park-like atmosphere with plenty of pools and restaurants to choose from then this is where you want to be staying on the Big Island with kids.
+We visited the hotel just to get an idea of its size.

 Best vacation rentals in Waikoloa